 Recognition Program Starter Kit

-Advance your culture in 2019 by focusing on recognition
+Enhance your culture by focusing on recognition

 Are you thinking it’s time to reboot your recognition strategy… but not sure how to get started?
 Here’s a 7 step starter kit all HR professionals can use to develop a strategic and actionable plan your leadership team will support and be excited to get behind!